headerheader

 What does it cover? - The study program Administrative fees, campus services, and unlimited use of local public transport system

-*Exceptions: For executive master’s programs (e.g. MBA, LLM), students may have to pay tuition fees at public universities.
-Additionally, the state of Baden-Württemberg, located in the Southwest region of Germany, charges a small tuition fee (1,500 €/semester) for students coming from outside of the EU
+*Exceptions: For executive master's programmes (e.g. MBA, LLM), students may have to pay tuition fees at public universities.
+In addition, the state of Baden-Württemberg in the south-west of Germany charges a small tuition fee (€1,500/semester) for students from outside the EU.

 header